serviceberry3/weiner_slamit_v2/README.md

 I downloaded the code linked in description.
-I'm fixing it up for use on Google Pixel 4.
+I'm fixing it for use on Google Pixel 4.
+It currently crashes when user tries to start up SLAM.